AAAS-STPF-R-AG/gerrymandering/README.md

 There are lots of metrics to evaluate district boundaries, from statistical, demographic, or purely mathematical perspective.
 Our first goal of this project is to collect those metrics here.

 - [Here](http://www.ams.org/publicoutreach/feature-column/fc-2014-08) is an article from the American Mathematical Society about metrics for evaluating district shapes.
-The first 4 are compactness metrics. **Sam**
+The first 4 are compactness metrics. **Mike**
     * Polsby-Popper
     * Reock: ratio of the area of the polygon (district) to the area of the smallest circle cirumscribing the polygon.
     * Schwartberg: ratio of the perimeter of the polygon (district)	to the perimeter of the circle with the same area as the polygon
     * Convex Hull
     * Bizarreness
     * More on [Compactness](https://arxiv.org/pdf/1803.02857.pdf)